photo credit: BladeandBowWhiskey.com

 Before I get into the review, let me mention how hard it was to get information on this bourbon.
 It reminded me of all the mystique and hype surrounding Barterhouse and the other members of the Orphan Barrel project.

 First, their marketing material rants about Blade and Bow bourbon paying homage to the Stitzel- Weller distillery, and how some of the bourbon was used from the old distillery using the Solera method.
-You can check out a short video on the method by clicking here.

 There is a lot of mystique surrounding Blade and Bow.